 It can be associated with a pineapple and king prawn salad, a bass fish tartar with citrus fruits and herbs, salmon and avocado chirashi or a goat’s milk cheese such as the Rigotte de Condrieu.
 To be served at a temperature of 12°C.

 This wine goes well with

 - Grilled meat / Barbecue

 - White meat

-The robe is light lemon yellow with green reflections, of good intensity.
-The disk is limpid, bright and transparent.
+The robe is lemon yellow with light green reflections, of good intensity.
+The disk is bright, limpid and transparent.
 The wine shows youth.

-The onset in the mouth is slender and the alcohol support full-bodied.
-The wine evolves on a lively medium, with a sparkling note.
-The range of flavours in in line with that of the nose, still dominated by citrus fruits, lemon zest, exotic fruits, white peach, pineapple, passion fruit, flowers, spices, ginger and this characteristic smoky touch.
-We perceive a hint of noble bitterness.
-The finish has a good length, 6-7 caudalies, as well as a hint of bitterness and a frank and persistent liveliness.
+The onset in the mouth is moderately ample, full-bodied.
+The wine evolves on a strict, incisive medium, marked by a sparkling note.
+The range of flavours is in line with that of the nose, still focused on citrus fruits, lemon, white flowers, spices, ginger and a mineral, slightly smoky hydrocarbonic definition.
+The finish has a good length, 8-9 caudalies, and a frank and persistent liveliness.